 Don’t just sit back and pump out videos—this is “social” media, after all!
 TikTok is a community, and showing others’ support can go a long way toward helping them, and you.

-Like and comment on videos from other creators; engagement is the most important factor in TikTok’s algorithm, so they are likely to benefit from your contribution and appreciate your efforts, and be more open to returning the favor when you publish new videos.
+Like and comment on videos from other creators; engagement is the most important factor in TikTok’s algorithm.
+Creators are likely to benefit from your contribution and appreciate your efforts – and they may even return the favor when you publish new videos!

 Try to publish videos when your followers are most active.
-This will help your videos generate more engagement faster, which will increase the velocity of the video and get it shown to more users.
+This will help your videos generate more engagement faster, which increases the velocity of the video and gets it shown to more users.
 You can access information about your audience’s activity by checking your Followers tab.

 In fact, older and/or underperforming videos may have a chance of going viral.
 The Batch Theory implies that videos are still going to be shared among different groups; if this theory works the way many users expect, it would only take one new click for the video to start gaining potential velocity.
 There is anecdotal evidence of videos going viral after extended quiet periods.